dalibo/cornac/service/README.md

 - Resolution of VM with domain `.virt`.
 - SSH agent up and running.
 - libvirt unattended access.
-- a VM called `base-cornac` with Postgres 11 and Dalibo's Scripts.
+- a VM called `base-cornac` with Postgres 11.

 Quick setup: